Fringe Theatre is for you because fringing is for everyone. We’re happy you’re here, fringer. You belong here.

-The Festival is located just a few minutes from downtown and the University of Alberta.
-Everything you need is just a walk or bus stop away.
+We’ve proudly called Old Strathcona home since we first exploded onto the scene in 1982.
+Our Festival site is just a few minutes away from downtown and the University of Alberta.
 The neighbourhood has it all, with opportunities for all five of your senses.

 Home to Edmonton’s Theatre District, Old Strathcona is bustling with arts and entertainment.
 With more than 15 blocks of restaurants and shopping, your trip to Fringe Theatre can easily become an adventure.